A Chocolate Chronology

 Have a suggestion for this story?
 We’d love for you to submit it!

 - In 2013, the median family income in the United States is about $52,000 per year.
 Use the internet to determine the average household income for your area.
-How much would one pound of chocolate cost if it still cost two week’s wages?
+How much would one pound of chocolate cost if its price was equal to two week’s wages?

 - What are top 10 chocolate-producing companies in the world?
 How much do they produce each year?